"Helping you be and stay a confident investor"

 - Use your FinaMetrica risk tolerance score.

-- Use the research reports of Fundhouse to calculate your comfort range for the % of growth assets in your portfolio.
+- Calculate your comfort range for the % of growth assets in your portfolio.

 - Growth assets include shares and property.